 We will have three pots, Pot 1 for players 1-16, Pot 2 for players 17-32, and Pot 3 for players 33-64.
-To distribute the players over these pots, we will look at which pot each player has been put to by each expert (i.e., Pot 1 if the expert put the player in the best 16, Pot 2 if the expert put the player in the next best 16, and Pot 3 otherwise), and then calculate the average pot number for each player.
+To distribute the players over these pots, we will calculate the total number of points collected by each player (1st place - 32 points, 2nd place - 31 points and so on) and divide it by 4.
 We will not round this number and will sort the participants by this number to determine which pot each player belongs to.
 If a tie needs to be broken between two or more players, it will be broken by a random draw.